 The Laurentian Adventures Program offers customized and memorable travel opportunities for alumni, parents and friends.
 Together, guests will explore exciting educational and cultural sites with a University faculty or staff member.
 A trip manager will handle logistics, allowing Laurentians and their guests to enjoy a worry-free journey while donning the Scarlet and Brown.

-In April 2023, St. Lawrence will celebrate 56 years of the Spain program by offering Laurentians an exclusive opportunity to learn about the diverse culinary traditions of the country.
-Participants will enjoy foods and wines from four different regions while also learning about the changing cultures that make up Spain’s multicultural mosaic.
-Laurentians will celebrate and experience some of the rich history of the St. Lawrence Spain program as well.
-Led by the renowned Dr. Marina Llorente, Charles A. Dana Professor of Hispanic Studies, who has directed the Spain program four times, participants will explore the theme of past and present culinary traditions by learning about Spanish cultures, innovations in technology and renewable energy, as well as the country’s challenging political climate.
+In April 2023, St. Lawrence celebrated 56 years of the Spain program by offering Laurentians an exclusive opportunity to learn about the diverse culinary traditions of the country.
+Participants enjoyed foods and wines from four different regions while also learning about the changing cultures that make up Spain’s multicultural mosaic.
+Laurentians celebrated and experienced some of the rich history of the St. Lawrence Spain program as well.
+Led by the renowned Dr. Marina Llorente, Charles A. Dana Professor of Hispanic Studies, who has directed the Spain program four times, participant explored the theme of past and present culinary traditions by learning about Spanish cultures, innovations in technology and renewable energy, as well as the country’s challenging political climate.
+Visit the trip website.

 For nearly 50 years, St. Lawrence has built a unique connection with East Africa.
 In January 1972 we embarked on a pioneering study abroad experiment.
 By 2022, more than 2,200 students from over 30 different universities have spent a semester or summer term in East Africa via the Kenya Program.
 Our 2022 trip offered Laurentians an exclusive chance to celebrate and experience some of this rich history.
 Led by renowned Kenya program faculty and staff, participants explored the program themes of culture, environment and development through interactive and invigorating experiences based on the traditions of the KSP’s past and present.
 View the trip website.